TorchLean: Formalizing Neural Networks in Lean

 \subsection{Floating Point Semantics}

-Many verification claims hinge on subtle numerical behavior like rounding, overflow/underflow, NaN/Inf propagation, and library-level conventions (e.g., \texttt{min}/\texttt{max} corner cases).
+Many verification claims hinge on subtle numerical behavior such as rounding, overflow/underflow, NaN/Inf propagation, signed zeros, non-associativity, mixed precision, and library-level conventions for operations such as \texttt{min}, \texttt{max}, pooling, reductions, and transcendental functions.
 IEEE~754 standardizes floating-point formats, rounding rules, and exceptional values \cite{ieee754_2019}.
-In Lean, however, the built-in runtime floating-point types are \emph{opaque to the kernel}: floating-point values are not encoded in the logic, so the kernel cannot compute with or reason about them without additional axioms.
-Consequently, we separate fast execution from proved semantics and make the trust boundary explicit.
-For \textbf{explicit numeric semantics}, \TorchLean{} makes numerical assumptions first-class by instantiating the same model over multiple scalar domains~$\alpha$, each serving a distinct role (Table~\ref{tab:trust-semantics}).
-We use $\alpha=\mathbb{R}$ for clean reference semantics in analytic reasoning and verified differentiation; enclosure domains such as $\alpha=\texttt{Interval}$ for sound region-wise bounds in verification pipelines (e.g., IBP) \cite{gowal2018ibp}; and explicit floating-point semantics for execution.
-For executable Float32, we provide \texttt{IEEE32Exec}, a Lean-defined bit-level model of IEEE-754 binary32 (including signed zeros, subnormals, NaNs/Infs, and rounding rules), so “Float32 execution” has a precise internal meaning rather than an informal runtime convention.
-In parallel, we provide proof-relevant rounding-on-$\mathbb{R}$ models (FP32/NF) for compositional error envelopes, where each primitive is specified as “compute in $\mathbb{R}$ then round’’ with lemmas that bound and compose rounding error through whole graphs (Appendix~\ref{app:trust}), in the spirit of verified floating-point libraries such as Flocq \cite{boldo2011flocq}.
-Lean’s runtime \texttt{Float} (binary64) and \texttt{Float32} (binary32) remain available for fast execution but are treated as explicitly trusted/validated backends due to kernel opacity.
-Finally, in addition, we build an interval/enclosure layer spanning both the proof-oriented and executable semantics: we implement Float32 endpoint interval arithmetic on top of \texttt{IEEE32Exec} and prove operation-level soundness theorems that computed endpoint boxes conservatively enclose the corresponding real (or extended-real) interpretations.
-For rigorous transcendental bounds, we optionally integrate Arb/FLINT via an explicit oracle boundary, using it as a certificate generator while keeping the trusted computing base explicit (Appendix~\ref{app:trust}).
+In Lean, however, the built-in runtime floating-point types are \emph{opaque to the kernel}: floating-point values are not encoded in the logic, so the kernel cannot compute with or reason about them without additional assumptions.
+Consequently, \TorchLean{} separates fast execution from proved semantics and makes the trust boundary explicit.

+For \textbf{explicit numeric semantics}, \TorchLean{} makes numerical assumptions first-class by instantiating the same model over multiple scalar domains~$\alpha$, each serving a distinct role.
+We use $\alpha=\mathbb{R}$ for clean reference semantics in analytic reasoning and verified differentiation; enclosure domains such as $\alpha=\texttt{Interval}$ and affine domains for sound region-wise bounds in verification pipelines; and explicit finite-precision semantics for execution.
+For executable Float32, we provide \texttt{IEEE32Exec}, a Lean-defined bit-level model of IEEE-754 binary32, including signed zeros, subnormals, NaNs/Infs, and rounding behavior.
+In parallel, we provide proof level rounding-on-$\mathbb{R}$ models for compositional error envelopes, where each primitive is specified as ``compute in $\mathbb{R}$ then round'' with lemmas that bound and compose rounding error through whole graphs, in the spirit of verified floating-point libraries such as Flocq~\citep{boldo2011flocq}.